 Running a successful operation is not all about big, fancy initiatives.
 When issues arise, focus on them individually and make personalised solutions.
 Too much emphasis on a “wider picture” outlook in crisis management can easily turn helpful terminology, such as ‘patient-first’ or ‘patient retention’, into corporate jargon.

-Patient-first approaches rely on the conduct of the researcher, and the efforts they make in securing quality relationships with candidates.
+Patient-first approaches rely on the conduct of research sites, and the efforts they make in securing quality relationships with candidates.
 High quality relationships are characterised by communication in which researchers minimise the power distance between themselves and their patients.
-While research should always be championed by a dream, make sure it’s a shared one.
+While clinical studies should always be championed by a dream, make sure it’s a shared one.

 Watch your language